This is program of the Colorado Department of Agriculture (CDA).

 The Community Food Access Program strives to increase access to and lower prices for healthy food in low income, low access areas of the state by supporting small food retailers and small family farms.
 Non-profit Grocery Stores Now Eligible for CDA Tax Credit!

-Your equipment purchases could be eligible for a refundable income tax credit equal to 75% of the amount you spent if they’re connected to increasing access to or lowering prices of healthy foods.
+Your equipment purchases could be eligible for a refundable income tax credit equal to 75% (or reimbursement from the state if you don’t owe that much state income tax) of the amount you spent if they’re connected to increasing access to, or lowering prices of healthy foods.

 Who is eligible?